jessepav/lacygoill-wiki-backup/awk/awk.md

 ##
 # Operators
-## How do consecutive operators of equal precedence group?
+## How are consecutive operators of equal precedence grouped?

-The leftmost operator groups first:
+Most operators are *left*-associative:

     7-4+2
     ⇔
     (7-4)+2
+     ├─┘
+     └ 7 and 4 are grouped first (not 4 and 2)

-except  for the  assignment,  conditional, and  exponentiation operators,  which group in the opposite order (right to left).
+except for the assignment, conditional,  and exponentiation operators, which are *right*-associative.

 Example: